 A fellow volleyball coach blogger shared something he struggled with for a while.
-It was a kind of resentment he felt.
+He was feeling a kind of resentment.
 In his case, he realized his decision to stop playing volleyball negatived impacted his enjoyment of coaching volleyball.
 My playing days are long in the past, so I can’t relate directly to his feelings (though I’m sure others can).
 Still, the post made me to ponder the idea of resenting coaching myself.

 I think most of us counsel players to leave life’s troubles outside the gym door.
 We should do the same ourselves.
 The problem is, we don’t have someone overseeing our work.
 That means there is no one to call us out when we let life intrude on our coaching.
 As a result, we have to be extra vigilant.
 It also means sometimes we need to factor these potential external influences into our plans.
 They can influence how we choose to operate.